F0lak/dm_open_ref/ref/database/query/proc/GetColumn.md

 +   GetColumn(column)
 <!-- -->
 **Args:**
-+   column: The column number whose value should be retrieved
++   *column*: The column number whose value should be retrieved

 Gets the value from the Nth column in this row of results.
-If you haven\'t already called Execute() and NextRow(), you should do that first.
+If you haven't already called Execute() and NextRow(), you should do that first.

 To get the name of the column, not the value for this